inko-lang/ivm/README.md

 For more details about ivm, how to use it, and how to install it as a user, refer to the [documentation](#TODO).

+## Supported platforms

+* Linux
+* macOS
+* Windows

+Since Inko requires a 64-bits platform, so does ivm.

 ## Requirements

 * Rust 1.34 or newer